ublue-os/website/docs/images.md

 !!! warning

-    You need to run this command, and then reboot.
-Afterwards
+    You need to run this command, and then reboot afterwards:

         rpm-ostree rebase ostree-unverified-registry:ghcr.io/ublue-os/🚨IMAGE_NAME_HERE🚨